 Place the roast in an oven-safe skillet or braising pan, and add some sliced onions and fresh herbs like rosemary or thyme.

 Cook beef in the preheated oven until the internal temperature reaches 115 degrees Fahrenheit.
-(Use a meat thermometer to ensure the correct temperature is reached).

 Remove the roast from the oven, use aluminum foil to cover it in a tent shape, and let rest for 10 minutes.
 The internal temp will continue to rise as the roast rests.
 Remove the remaining ingredients (onion and rosemary).